artsiom-burkun/bulma-starter-kits/README.md

 **Note:** In some cases we have to download more dependencies and get error.
 In this situation execute `npm run dev` one more time.

+Open site in browser.

+**Note:** Press Ctrl+F5 buttons in browser to clear cache for site URL.

 ## Usage

-Package is ready to use.
 Blade files correspond to routes and controllers.
 You are free to edit, delete or add new files.
+Package is ready to use.